 FOREX-Australian dollar, offshore yuan rise as risk appetite picks up

-The Australian dollar and offshore yuan rose on Tuesday as risk appetite picked up, although the spread of coronavirus in China remained a threat.
-The Australian dollar rose 0.5% to $0.6725, pulling away from a 10 1/2-year low of $0.6670 touched last October, after the Reserve Bank of Australia left its main cash rate unchanged at 0.75%.
+The Australian dollar and offshore Chinese yuan climbed on Tuesday as risk appetite picked up, although the spread of a novel coronavirus in China remained a threat.
+The Australian dollar rose as much as 0.5% to $0.6725 , pulling away from a 10 1/2-year low of $0.6670 touched last October, after the Reserve Bank of Australia left its main cash rate unchanged at 0.75%.
+Paring back some gains, it was last up 0.3% at $0.67140.

-The offshore yuan gained 0.3% to 6.9905 per dollar, rising from a one-month low of 7.0230 per dollar in European trade on Monday.
-Chinese stocks also ended higher on Tuesday as the central bank vowed to stabilize the market, after a coronavirus-led rout that erased almost $400 billion of market value from Shanghai's benchmark index on Monday.
+The offshore yuan, which gained as much as 0.4% to 6.879 per dollar and above a one-month low of 7.0230 per dollar in earlier trade, also pared back gains, and was last up 0.2% at $6.9972.
+Chinese stocks ended Tuesday's session higher as the central bank vowed to stabilise the market, after a rout linked to the coronavirus outbreak erased almost $400 billion off the market value of Shanghai's benchmark index on Monday.

-Safe-haven currencies, such as the Japanese yen and Swiss franc, were down around 0.3% on the day.
-"Generally we've had this turn-up in risk appetite this morning," said Rabobank FX strategist Jane Foley.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)